 Section 64 of the Act requires that patients be kept informed of their legal status, and this should include appropriate written advice of their discharge from compulsory treatment status.
 Patients should also be given written confirmation if their compulsory treatment status lapses for any reason.
 It is recommended that release from compulsory treatment status be given in writing and it may be appropriate to use a certificate of clinical review form under section 76 of the Act for this purpose.

 Clinicians are permitted to disclose the fact that a person has been or is going to be released from compulsory status to their principal caregiver.
-This may be appropriate when the person’s family/whānau is expected to be involved in the person’s continuing care.
+This would be appropriate if the person’s family/whānau, significant support network, or principal caregiver is expected to be involved in the person’s continuing care.
+As a step towards supported decision making, clinicians can have more collaborative discussions with the family/whānau when a patient’s compulsory treatment order is about to be reviewed.
+That is, having discussions with the patient and their support network earlier on in order to be clear on what is needed when a patient is discharged, or what else can be reviewed in their care plan in order to achieve greater wellbeing.

 Section 35 provides that, when a person is no longer mentally disordered, they must be released from compulsory status ‘forthwith’.
 Forthwith does not mean instantly, but as soon as reasonably practicable.
 It is not justifiable to keep a person who is not mentally disordered under compulsory treatment while lengthy preparations are made for their release into the community; in most cases, release forthwith should occur on the day a person is found fit to be released.